 Supplementary schools seek to raise children and young people’s achievement in mainstream education.
-They provide mother-tongue and cultural classes, sports and arts activities such as music and dance, and some supplementary schools also provide faith instruction.
+They provide mother-tongue and cultural classes, English, math and science classes, sports and arts activities such as music and dance.
 To find out more, please click here.

 How does the NRCSE help supplementary schools?

 The UK has over 3000 supplementary schools supporting tens of thousands of children, yet currently there is no statutory body monitoring standards in these schools and making sure children are safe.
 The NRCSE has developed their Quality Framework to address this.
 This Framework sets high standards by giving supplementary schools the tools and training they need to develop robust safeguarding, management and teaching practises.